mozilla/data-docs/concepts/profile/profile_creation.md

 ## Profile Creation Date

 The *profile creation date* is the assumed date of initial profile creation.
-However it proofed to be not reliable for all cases.
+However it proved to be not reliable for all cases.
 There are multiple ways this date is determined.

 ### Explicit: During Profile Creation